How the CLA works on behalf of all the rural community

 - Trusted adviser – The CLA always ensures that its facts are correct and its representatives are thoroughly briefed.

 - Influencing Europe – The CLA, as a founding member of the European Landowners’ Organization (ELO), works closely with the ELO and other European landowner organisations and as a result has considerable influence over future rural policy.
-Recent announcements from the EU have incorporated the CLA’s position.

 - Working behind the scenes – The CLA can justly claim many successes over the years, many of which happen behind the scenes before even the public announcement of policy.